skokal01/frontendjs/README.md

 ## Building your Web Application

 Place any HTML, Javascript, and CSS files you create in the public folder.
 You can add/modify web files in the public folder while the server is running; just refresh the browser to see your changes.

+Once you complete the task, please send the changes back to recruiter in a zip file.